brandon-knap/journeytowardpeace/content/resources/i-hate-you-don-t-leave-me-understanding-teh-borderline-personality.md

 +++
 date = 2020-01-11T05:00:00Z
-description = ""
-resourcelink = "https://www.penguinrandomhouse.com/books/305626/i-hate-you--dont-leave-me-by-jerold-j-kreisman-md-and-hal-straus/"
-resourcesource = "Hal Straus and Jerold Jay Kreisman" slug = "" title = "I Hate You, Don't Leave Me: Understanding The Borderline Personality" weight = "6"
+description = "Gain a deeper understanding of Borderline Personality Disorder (BPD) with this revised and updated guide.
+Explore the latest research on the neurobiological, genetic, and developmental roots of the disorder, as well as connections between BPD and substance abuse, PTSD, ADHD, and eating disorders.
+Discover the most promising pharmacological and psychotherapeutic treatments available today." resourcelink = "https://www.penguinrandomhouse.com/books/305626/i-hate-you--dont-leave-me-by-jerold-j-kreisman-md-and-hal-straus/" resourcesource = "Hal Straus and Jerold Jay Kreisman" slug = "i-hate-you-dont-leave-me" title = "Understanding Borderline Personality Disorder: A Revised Guide" weight = "6"

 +++